 Core financial transactions include the investment of contributions, transfer of member funds into and out of the Scheme, transfers between different investments within the Scheme and payments to and in respect of members/beneficiaries.
-The bulk of the core financial transactions are undertaken on behalf of the Trustee by the Scheme administrator, Aon, while the Company is responsible for ensuring that contributions are paid to the Scheme promptly.
+The bulk of the core financial transactions are undertaken on behalf of the Trustee by the Scheme administrator, Aon, while the Company was responsible for ensuring that contributions are paid to the Scheme promptly, until the Scheme closed.
 The timing of such payments is monitored by the Trustee from quarterly administration reports submitted by Aon.

 In order to determine how well the administration is performing, the Trustee has service level agreements (SLAs) in place with Aon.
 These SLAs detail a number of key administration processes to be performed and the target timescale within which each of these processes needs to be completed.
 There are SLAs in place for all core financial transactions.
-Under the current SLA, Aon aims to accurately complete all financial transactions within 5 working days except for the investment of contributions which is within 3 working days of reconciliation of the amounts with the Company, and it aims to achieve these at least 89% of the time.
-These SLAs were achieved over the period covered by this Statement.